 “Rafa Benitez is joining Everton Football Club at an exciting time.
 On behalf of the Board of Directors I wish him well in achieving success for our football club – success our supporters long for and deserve.”

 In a reaction that surprised absolutely no one, both the fanbases of Liverpool and Everton have been left split with this decision.
-Rafa is, after all, the very first manager to ever cross the great divide to go and manage a Merseyside club having already boasted the colours of the other one.
+Rafa is, after all, the very first manager to ever cross the great divide since William Edward Barclay in 1892 to go and manage a Merseyside club having already boasted the colours of the other one.
 Many – from both sides – are calling this an act of treason, a step too far for anyone to comprehend and be okay with.
 Liverpool fans want his face removed from the banner at the Kop that features other Liverpool greats, while Everton fans have been throwing threats and abuses at Rafa’s door (quite literally, in fact).
 They have not forgotten the “small club” remark the Spaniard sent their way back in 2007, although he has long since clarified his comments.

 But there are some who understand and accept the move Rafa and Everton have made.
 Despite obviously being a sensational turn of events, there’s nuance to this.

-Rafa’s connection goes much deeper than the Liverpool Football Club – it’s with the city of Liverpool itself.
+Rafa’s connection goes much deeper than Liverpool Football Club – it’s with the city of Liverpool itself.
 Rafa may have left Liverpool FC some eleven years ago, but he didn’t leave the city.
 His family has stayed there ever since and after his LFC days (2004-2010).
 They are honorary Liverpudlians to this day.

 After LFC, Rafa went on to manage Inter Milan (2010), Chelsea (2012-12), Napoli (2013-15), Real Madrid (2015-16), Newcastle United (2016-2019) and Dalian Professional (2019-21), but he did so alone, leaving his family in Liverpool.
 Living in hotels and other temporary establishments, his homesickness grew over the course of a decade, reaching astronomical heights during his time with Dalian in China.
 If that wasn’t enough, the COVID-19 pandemic did the rest (much like a lot of us) in hitting home the importance of being with one’s family.

 When the 61-year-old left Dalian in January earlier this year to return home to England, he was desperate to return to management (as he has been throughout his career), but he wanted to do so by living close to his family – with them, if possible.
 But he knew chances of a good enough opportunity were scarce.
-He would have liked to go back to Newcastle United (he still would), but he couldn’t do so while Mike Ashley owned the club, because of which he left in the first place.
+He would have liked to go back to Newcastle United (he still would), but he couldn’t do so while Mike Ashley owned the club, because of which he left them in the first place.
 He was also well aware that going back to Liverpool Football Club was also not going to be a possibility; Jürgen Klopp had become a cult favourite, perhaps even bigger than himself, and looked set to stay there for at least three more years.
 That ship had long sailed.